Top 5 Proven Neuromarketing Strategies Every Marketer Should Know About

 • Able to find out why a customer chooses their product or service over a competitor

-• Encouraged their users to perform desired actions like pressing a CTA button and lastly make a purchase
+• Encouraged their users to perform desired actions like pressing a CTA button and lastly making a purchase

 • Figured out how customers make purchasing decisions